 , we strongly suggest that you come to the shelter and look through the animals in our kennels.
 After all, you know your pet best.
 Animal Care & Control hold animals for three days only, so you need to come to the shelter as soon as possible.
 There are certain areas of the shelter that are not open to the public, but there is a kiosk in the lobby where you can view all animals housed in restricted areas.
 Also, it is recommended that you visit the shelter every three days.

 The towns of Cornelius, Davidson, Huntersville and Matthews have their own Animal Control officers.
 If you live in one of these towns, you should also check with your local police department.

 If you have lost your pet:

 - If the pet is microchipped contact the microchip company and let them know that your pet is lost.
+Make sure all personal information (address, phone numbers, etc.) are up-to-date at the same time.
 They will alert veterinarian offices as well as Animal Control agencies near your home.